-- The Graduates of the Communication program will use research skills to critically analyze, synthesize and evaluate current research literature and online information to evaluate communication theory and professional practice in terms of practical applicability. - The Graduates of the Communication program will compose written work in the style of the communication professions and employ effective oral and interpersonal communication skills. - The Graduates of the Communication program will apply critical thinking, scholarship and knowledge of content to analyze moral and ethical issues in contemporary society and professional communication settings. - The Graduates of the Communication program will identify and apply the skills of a specialized area of communication. - The Graduates of the Corporate Communication program will apply the skills of Corporate Communication to a professional environment.
+- Use research skills to evaluate current literature in terms of practical applicability. - Compose written work in the style of the communication professions. - · Employ effective oral and interpersonal communication skills. - Apply critical thinking, scholarship and knowledge of content to analyze moral and ethical issues in contemporary society and professional communication settings. - Apply the skills of Corporate Communication to a professional environment.